 Angkor Wat may be the most famous among temples and it’s the best representation of the classical style of Khmer architecture.
 It was built as a Hindu religion temple, but was later turned into a Buddhist one.
 Numerous Buddha statues that can be seen all over the temples are clearly additions to the temple which later replaced the statues of Hindu gods in the late 13th century.

 There are temples which are covered in greenery, as well as temples that are bound by the massive roots of huge trees.
-One of the Angkor temples, Ta Phrom, is one of the temples with the trees growing over its ruins.
+One of the Angkor temples, Ta Phrom, is one of the temples with trees growing over its ruins.
 It became widely famous after the movie Lara Croft: Tomb Raider was filmed there.

-When the Angkor complex was discovered it was decided that the giant trees, such as ficus and silk tree (which roots were so merged with the ancient temple walls) won’t be removed cause they eventually became a whole.
+When the Angkor complex was discovered, it was decided that the giant trees, such as ficus and silk trees (whose roots were merged with the ancient temple walls) won’t be removed because they have became a one with the buildings.

 Try Fish Amok

 There are a few restaurants on the Angkor site that offer traditional Khmer dishes.
-Take a lunch break and order Fish Amok, the traditional Khmer meal – spicy fish soup with vegetables and coconut milk.
+Take a lunch break and order Fish Amok, a traditional Khmer meal – spicy fish soup with vegetables and coconut milk.
 The flavor may be a bit unusual at first, but it’s definitely super tasty.

 Have a tuk-tuk ride

-While in Siem Reap, you shouldn’t miss a tuk-tuk ride.
-An engine-powered rickshaw, is an essential form of urban transportation in many Asian developing countries, and those in Cambodia are called Tuk-tuks.
+While in Siem Reap, you shouldn’t miss on a tuk-tuk ride.
+An engine-powered rickshaw is an essential form of urban transportation in many Asian developing countries, and those in Cambodia are called tuk-tuks.

 Try some street food